-Depending on their project selection, fellows may have exposure and/or supervision and training in the following EBPs: Mental Health First Aid; Wraparound Services Model; Results-based Accountability (RBA); Community-based Participatory Research (CBPR).
+Depending on their project selection, fellows may have exposure and/or involvement in various evidence-based or evidence-informed practices, such as: Wraparound Services Model; Social and Emotional Learning (SEL); Mental Health First Aid; and Community-based Participatory Research (CBPR).

-Fellows with this primary placement complete two comprehensive assessments at The Consultation Center.
+Fellows with this primary placement complete two comprehensive assessments at The Consultation Center focused on systems-based, community, or organizational practice.
 In their secondary placement they gain experience in routinely conducting brief psychological assessments.

-Diversity reflects respect for and appreciation of individual differences (personal values, interests, and life experiences), group and social differences (race/ethnicity, gender, sexual orientation, nationality, and ability status, political, religious, age or other cultural affiliations) all of which are integral to our creating an inclusive and supportive community for students, faculty and staff.
-Our students are diverse and come from around the globe.
-Over the past 25 years, we have trained more than 45 postdoctoral fellows, 135 doctoral psychology fellows, 30 social work trainees, a dozen psychiatric residents and graduate students from various disciplines.
+Diversity reflects respect for and appreciation of individual differences (personal values, interests, and life experiences), group and social differences (based on race/ethnicity, gender, gender identity, sexual orientation, nationality, age, ability status, religion, as well as political or cultural affiliations) all of which are integral to supporting an inclusive workplace.
+Our fellows are diverse and come from around the globe.
+Over the past 30 years, we have trained more than 50 postdoctoral fellows, 150 doctoral psychology fellows, 30 social work trainees, a dozen psychiatric residents, and dozens of graduate students from various disciplines.

-Each year a number of projects are available to fellows for placement as part of their internship training experience in consultation, prevention, and program evaluation.
-These projects provide opportunities for involvement in ongoing research.
+Each year research projects may be available to fellows as part of their placement.
 Fellows also participate in scholarly activities through their attendance at monthly colloquia and the Annual Visiting Lecture given by a prominent scholar from outside Yale.

 Fellows receive ongoing feedback during the internship from their advisor and project supervisors.
 Formal evaluations are completed three times each year and serve as opportunities to review progress on training goals and achieving competency of the program's core competencies.